Southall: Sport

-The local football club Southall F.C. has a long history, having been formed in 1871 and nurtured past players such as Les Ferdinand, who went on to play for the national team. and as of 2018–19, they currently play in the Premier Division of the Combined Counties Football League.
-Southall Park is home to a free weekly parkun 5k event, which starts at 9am every Saturday.
+The local football club Southall F.C. has a long history, having been formed in 1871 and nurtured past players such as Les Ferdinand, who went on to play for the national team. and as of 2018–19, they currently play in the Premier Division of the Combined Counties Football League.The local [cricket] club is London Tigers CC, who play at Spikes Bridge Park.
+Southall Park is home to a free weekly park run 5k event, which starts at 9am every Saturday.